coding: utf-8

 return NcDumper(*nc_args, **nc_kwargs).dump(self.filepath)

-"""String with abinit version: three digits separated by comma."""
+"""String with the abinit version: three digits separated by comma."""

 return self.reader.rootgrp.getncattr("abinit_version")